 Will drones replace fireworks for every occasion?
 Probably not.
 It does seem drones have a real future as high-in-the-sky entertainment!
 They can do anything you want!
 The use of drones in the place of fireworks offers a number of advantages.

 In the 1920’s, the automotive industry became saturated.
-The goal was to entice customers to purchase newer models to keep the market moving.
+The goal was for Customer acquisition to purchase newer models to keep the market moving.
 It seemed like a good way to do business.
 Today, the same scenario is apparent with Apple.
 The difference is Apple consumers suspect Apple of implementing “enhanced entropy” in their phones.

 It’s hard to tell if the problems are deliberate or the result of the outdated technology.
 As technology advances older technology becomes obsolete.
 Figuring out if the technology is old or if companies are “causing” problems is hard to distinguish between.
 Marlo and Dave agree for the companies, honesty is the best policy.
 The bottom line is companies need to be honest about new developments and explain how that will effect long-term payment plans on your phone.

 Congratulations!
 You’ve worked relentlessly securing your data.
 You feel confident enough to relax and let your programs take care of business.
 Unfortunately, we have some bad news (again).
 We are certain the the bad guys may be a step ahead of you and all your efforts could be pointless.
 It’s unclear of how vulnerable your data is and whether you have already been exploited by those unseeable misfortunes of living in the digital age.
 What we do know is there are two major vulnerabilities that need to be addressed–Meltdown and Spectra.